henryperkins/docs/documentation/tailwind.config.js.md

 ## Summary

-This file is the configuration file for Tailwind CSS in the documentation viewer project.
-It typically contains custom theme configurations, such as colors, spacing, and other design tokens that are used throughout the application.
-The file may also include custom variants, plugins, and other Tailwind settings to ensure that the project's styling is fully customizable and maintainable.
+This file defines the configuration settings for Tailwind CSS, a utility-first CSS framework.
+The configuration file allows customization of default settings such as colors, spacing, and responsive breakpoints.

 ## Recent Changes

-- Initial creation of the Tailwind config file.
+- Initial creation of tailwind.config.js
+- Added custom theme settings
+- Configured plugins for Tailwind CSS

 # Code Structure